vhidvz/vhidvz.github.io/_pages/about.md

 redirect_from: /
 ---

-Hi, my name’s Vahid, I’m a senior full-stack engineer with +9 years of gorgeous experience in back-end engineering I have professional experience in making web apps from small to large-scale projects.
-{: .text-justify}

-I always enjoy developing and am an expert in Python and TypeScript. enthusiastically explore new technologies for my efficiency, always looking for new ways to solve problems as efficiently as possible.
-{: .text-justify}

-I have worked at several companies gaining teamwork and leadership skills.
-I continue to be inspired to excel as a developer and am eager to join a team with similar goals.
+Hi, my name’s Vahid, I am a senior full-stack engineer with +10 years of experience in software design and development, specializing in creating web apps for projects of all sizes.
+I am passionate about Python and TypeScript, and I am also exploring the Rust programming language to further enhance my skill set.
+Constantly exploring new technologies to improve efficiency and seeking innovative solutions to complex problems are central to my approach.
+Throughout my career, I’ve gained valuable teamwork and leadership skills, and I’m eager to contribute to a team with similar ambitions and goals.
 {: .text-justify}

 # Currently Learning